AlonAm/alonam.github.io/_drafts/anystatus.md

 tags: vsix, anystatus
 ---

-A few weeks ago, I have published a new Visual Studio Extension.
+I've recently published a new Visual Studio extension.
 Progress is going well, so I'd like to share some details, and get your feedback.

 ## What?